scdevops16/terraform/gitinstallation/Readme-Installation.txt

 6. initialize
 	git init
 7. Create a file in the local repository
+8. add the file to the local repository git add .
+9. commit the file in the local repository git commit -m "Readme for Git installation"
-8. git status
+10. git status
-9.  git config --global user.username scdevops16
+11.  git config --global user.username scdevops16
-10. Authorize the user through browser giving the password
+12. Authorize the user through browser giving the password
-11. Add the origin to the mapping local to remote git remote add origin https://github.com/scdevops16/terraform.git
+13. Add the origin to the mapping local to remote git remote add origin https://github.com/scdevops16/terraform.git

-12. push the code to the master git push orign master
+14. push the code to the master git push origin master